 In the 40k era, the Aeldari are splintered into various tribes, the largest being the Craftworld Eldar, who live on colossal, spacefaring civilisation-ships that house not only the living, but crystals holding the souls of all their dead.
 While their numbers are a tiny fraction of what they were, the Craftworld Aeldari can still field mighty warhosts, made up of both living warriors and war machines piloted by the sentient, crystal-bound souls of the dead.

 On the tabletop, these warhosts fight very differently depending on their Craftworld – from the speed-obsessed Windrider Jetbikes of Saim-Hann to the powerful psychic Farseers and Warlocks of Ulthwé.
 Aeldari are slightly built and mostly lightly armoured, so your units will always be somewhat vulnerable – but they make up for it with powerful wargear and force-multiplying abilities.
+The Eldar were the most powerful faction in Warhammer 40k 10th edition when it launched, but a recent balance update may take them down a peg or two.

 Depraved, sadistic raiders, slavers, and torturers, the Drukhari (previously known as Dark Eldar) fled the destruction of the ancient Aeldari empire, and, ironically, survived by building a culture based on the very dark perversions that brought the Eldar to ruin in the first place.
 They closely resemble their Aeldari cousins, but tend to wear darker, spikier clothes and armour, as befits their sinister nature.